MicrosoftDocs/powerapps-docs/articles/connections/connection-office365-users.md

 ## Helpful links

 See all the [available connections](../connections-list.md).
 Learn how to [add connections](../add-manage-connections.md) to your apps.
+Some gallery resources include [Show a list of items](../add-gallery.md) and [Show images and text in a gallery](../show-images-text-gallery-sort-filter.md).